DanielWilliamClarke/Cujo/README.md

 ## // Done

+- [x] Generate CV PDF from contentful content
+- [x] Add new section to showcase and allow users to download an up to date copy of my CV PDF
 - [x] Write blog
 - [x] Add competency levels to skills and visualise
 - [x] Move CV fully to Contentful and have backend collect CV data